-The Mazda CX-9 was launched as a 2007 model, and received a substantial update for 2013 to make the big family utility vehicle's line's more similar to those of the compact CX-5 crossover.
+The Mazda CX-9 was launched as a 2007 model and received a substantial update for 2013 to make its lines more similar to those of the compact CX-5 crossover.
 That significant 2013 refresh gave the CX-9 new front and rear styling, as well as new interior appointments, all influenced by the automaker's Kodo design language pioneered by the smaller CX-5.
-The 2013 CX-9 also includes significant upgrades to audio and navigation, as well as new active safety features (Forward Obstruction Warning System, Lane Departure Warning System, and High Beam Control System).
+The 2013 CX-9 also brought significant upgrades to audio and navigation, as well as new active safety features such as frontal-collision warning, lane-departure warning, and automatic high beams.

-The CX-9 retains V-6 power and its size and capabilities now neatly complement the CX-5--which itself wins rave reviews for being both practical and fun to drive--for families who need more space but don't want to give up driving pleasure.
-The underpinnings of the CX-9 are related to those of the Ford Edge and Lincoln MKX, but Mazda has produced a very different look and a far sportier driving feel than either of those models.
+The CX-9 utilized V-6 power in a Mazda lineup that otherwise shifted completely to four cylinders.
+Its size and capabilities now neatly complement the CX-5, which won rave reviews for being both practical and fun to drive, and offered an alternative for families who need more space but don't want to give up driving pleasure.
+The underpinnings of the CX-9 were related to those of the Ford Edge and Lincoln MKX, but Mazda has produced a very different look and a far sportier driving feel than either of those models.

-In appearance, the Mazda CX-9 is curvier, with more aggressive sheetmetal and flared fenders, than its siblings under the skin.
-But it maintains an overall look that makes no allusions to off-roading.
-Its strong, 273-horsepower, 3.7-liter V-6 feels more powerful than most engines in its class, and it's paired with a six-speed automatic that does a great job on quick downshifts when needed.
-Buyers can opt for front-wheel or all-wheel drive.
+The styling of the Mazda CX-9 is curvier, with more aggressive sheet metal and flared fenders, than the related Ford products.
+It maintains an overall look that makes no allusions to off-roading.
+Its strong, 273-hp, 3.7-liter V-6 feels more powerful than most engines in its class, and it's paired with a 6-speed automatic that does a great job on quick downshifts when needed.
+Buyers could opt for front- or all-wheel drive.
 Rated towing capacity is up to 3,500 pounds.

-With three rows of seating and a third row that folds flat easily for cargo duty, the CX-9 has an especially handy layout for larger families, or for those who occasionally need some extra spots for the kids’ team members.
-The second and third rows can be folded flat together to open up 101 cubic feet.
-First and second rows have plenty of space for adults, even for long trips, while the CX-9’s interior appointments, overall, do not disappoint.
+With three rows of seating and a third row that folds flat easily for cargo duty, the CX-9 has an especially handy layout for larger families and those who occasionally need some extra spots for the kids’ team members.
+The second and third rows can be folded flat together to open up 101 cubic feet of cargo space.
+First and second rows have plenty of room for adults, even remaining comfy on long trips, while the CX-9’s interior appointments, overall, do not disappoint.

-A loaded Mazda CX-9 Grand Touring will carry a sticker price north of $40,000, which brings it into competition with several other luxury-brand models, including entry-level German makes.
-But the Grand Touring comes with some tempting features, including HID headlamps, nice leather seating, and rain-sensing wipers.
-Top options include a DVD entertainment system, a nav system with real-time traffic, and a Bose Centerpoint surround-sound system.
+A loaded Mazda CX-9 Grand Touring carried a sticker price north of $40,000, which brought it into competition with several luxury-brand models, including entry-level German makes.
+But the Grand Touring comes with some tempting features, including HID headlights, nice leather seating, and rain-sensing wipers.
+Top options include a DVD entertainment system, a navigation system with real-time traffic, and a Bose Centerpoint surround-sound system.